Mammoth Tales

 Since we know the birthday of the enterprising countryman of mine to whom we owe this extraordinary discovery, because we have before us his life's story and the story of his expedition down to the minor details, there would seem to be no doubt about this wonderful discovery.
 The real and invented are so cheekily woven together here that it is worthy of a place along side la Martiniere's fantasy of Novaya Zemlya [a famous seventeenth century hoax] that persisted for so long.
 But I do not deprive my readers of the pleasure of reading this.

-This is far from Brandt's uncompromising rejection of the story.
+the story.
 Middendorff went further in qualifying his rejection.
-Following the account, he wrote:
+Following the

 We can only hope that at some time in the future the author will publish this episode himself and describe many other adventures and occurrences experiences seen by him during his travels in Siberia.
 We are happy that at least a small grain from his rich store of information has come down to us.